State

 Tax Credits

-Economic Development for a Growing Economy (EDGE) Tax Credit
+Economic Development for a Growing Economy (EDGE) Payroll Tax Credit

 Headquarters Relocation Tax Credit